IKrepo/Gait-Analysis/ReadMe.txt

 		2) The second one is used to store all the excel files.

 	B) Three directories for the input results:
-		1) The first one is used to access 'anthropometrics.xlsx' file.
+		1) The first one is used to access Input file.
-		2) The second one is used to acces THR_patients files.
+		2) The second one is used to acces THR files.
-		3) The third one is used to access Healthy_subject files.
+		3) The third one is used to access Healthy files.

 The code is structured using a number of small functions controlled by the master MATLAB code called "gait_data_processing.m".